-- Do not rely on an instance's local storage for valuable, long-term data. - When instances fail, the data on the local disk is lost.
-Use a replication strategy across multiple instances to keep your data safe or store your persistent data in Amazon S3 - Define images based on the type of work they perform.
+• Do not rely on an instance's local storage for valuable, long-term data.

+When instances fail, the data on the local disk is lost.
+Use a replication strategy across multiple instances to keep your data safe, store your persistent data in Amazon S3, or use Amazon EBS.

+• Define images based on the type of work they perform.